gloriabenoit/DNAnexus-GWAS/docs/plink.md

 done
 ```

 This script will create a new directory named `gwas_<phenotype>` in the project on DNAnexus.
-In this folder, you will find 44 files named `sumstat_c<num>` (two per chromosome, the summary statistics and the log).
+In this folder, you will find a total of 44 files, named `sumstat_c<num>` (two per chromosome, the summary statistics and the log).

+## Computing the results

 Now that all of the summary statistics are computed, we can clean them up and combine them into one clean file.
 We will create a new directory named `gwas_<phenotype>`, locally this time, with inside another directory named `statistics` containing all of the summary statistics per chromosome.
 The combination of all of them will be located at the same level than `statistics`, making it easier to find.